zmuzsikpaloit/Save-Claude-Convo/README.md

 Click on "Console" tab in the developer tools

-Copy the entire script below
+Copy the entire script
 Paste it into the console and press Enter

-A text file will automatically download with your conversation
+A markdown file will automatically download with your conversation.

+You can also add it as a Snippet in teh developer tools so it's easier to use.